Everything You Need to Know Before Visiting the Galápagos Islands

 Bottom Line: Unless you're terrified of sailing, suffer from seasickness, or hate the idea of being on a boat for a week, book a cruise.
 You'll waste less time running back and forth, plus you'll see as many distinct areas of the Galápagos Islands as possible.

 Scuba divers who want to focus on underwater adventures have a few options in the Galápagos Islands as well.
-The Galapagos Sky, Galapagos Aggressor III, Humboldt Explorer, Galapagos Master, and Nortada are live-aboard boats that were designed specifically for scuba divers.
+The Galapagos Sky, Galapagos Aggressor III, and Galapagos Master are live-aboard boats that were designed specifically for scuba divers.
 They ply the waters all the way to the little-visited northernmost islands in the archipelago, where deep, cold, current-filled diving yields time with manta rays, whale sharks, sunfish, and hammerhead sharks.
 Note that these are for experienced divers only.

 Many of the islands in the Galápagos archipelago are uninhabited.
 However, a wide range of hotels can be found on Santa Cruz Island and San Cristóbal Island, and several boats operate out of harbors on those islands as well.
 Be sure to book a hotel that's located near the harbor (not in the highlands), so you can be close to the boat's boarding spot for day trips.

 For example, the 19-room Golden Bay Galapagos is situated right on the harbor of San Cristóbal Island.
 You can watch sea lions cavort on a small beach directly in front of the property, and day-trip boats leave from a dock that's no more than a three-minute stroll away.
 Book the corner suite, which features a living-room bathtub and glass walls that slide open to eliminate all barriers between you and the nature outside.